trigaten/Learn_Prompting/docs/reliability/math.md

 ## Step 2: Math Prompts

-The point of this step is to formulate the problem as both an algabraic statement and as Python code.
+The point of this step is to formulate the problem as both an algebraic statement and as Python code.
 This step has two simultaneous prompts, which help to give diverse representations of the problem.

 ### 2a: Algebraic Statement